awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-outputs-in-file-output-groups.md

 **To create an output in a File output group**

-1. When you create an output group, MediaConvert automatically populates the output group with output 1, so you don't need to explicitly create it\.
+1. When you create an output group, AWS Elemental MediaConvert automatically populates the output group with output 1, so you don't need to explicitly create it\.
 If you are creating only one standalone file, skip the rest of this procedure\.

 1. If you want to create more than one standalone file, create additional outputs as follows: